 Both these groups need airmass as a function of the geometric zenith distance of the Sun or some other star.
 However, airmass tables (such as Bemporad's widely-reproduced one) and formulae (such as those published by Kasten) nearly always have the apparent (i.e., refracted) zenith distance as argument.
 This means that the geometric Z.D. calculated from the time and the positions of the observer and the observed object MUST be converted to apparent (refracted) Z.D. before using the tables or formulae.

 Atmospheric physicists also need airmass values when inferring the amount of molecular absorption from telluric lines in the solar spectrum.
+But note that the usual airmass factor applies only to the well-mixed gases (oxygen [O2], nitrogen, and perhaps carbon dioxide, and some very stable pollutants like fluorocarbons) — but certainly not water vapor, reactive species such as OH, oxides of chlorine, nitrogen, and sulfur, or photochemically active species like ozone [O3].
 Here again, the airmass is usually calculated from times and positions, not from observed zenith distances; so the precaution just mentioned must be carefully observed.

 These additional sources of extinction become relatively much more important near the horizon.
 They are extremely variable, so any attempt to describe their effective “airmass functions” is necessarily approximate.
 The airmass factor for water vapor can be several times larger at the horizon than the molecular-atmosphere value of about 38.
 The horizontal extinction due to aerosols can be hundreds of times larger than the zenith value, particularly if a low-level inversion is present.